Lord Allan Velasco: Provincial Administrator of Marinduque (2008–2009)

-House of Representatives (2010–present)
+House of Representatives (2010–2013, 2016-2025)

 In the 2010 elections, running under Lakas–Kampi, Velasco defeated Edmundo Reyes, the son of then-incumbent representative Carmencita Reyes.
 Velasco became the first elected government official in his family.

 Velasco was defeated in his bid for re-election in 2013 by Regina Ongsiako Reyes, daughter of incumbent Governor Carmencita Reyes, but Velasco disputed Reyes' victory by noting that Reyes was a United States citizen during the election and was thus ineligible to hold the office.
 Both the Supreme Court and the COMELEC upheld Velasco's protest.
 Despite this, House Speaker Feliciano Belmonte maintained that a decision to remove Reyes from her seat is up to the House Electoral Tribunal, where Velasco's case to remove her was still pending.
 Velasco was later proclaimed as the legitimate representative of Marinduque's lone district and assumed office on February 1, 2016.

 He is the incumbent representative of the Lone District of Marinduque and chairman of the House Committee on Energy.
 He is also the chairman of the Oversight Committee on Solid Waste Management Act and co-chairman of the Joint Congressional Power Commission.